-The DAV MX™ CircSub has been used 6 times where the string has been packed off or plugged.
+The DAV MX CircSub has been used many times where the string has been packed off or plugged.
 Pack off occurs when insufficient hole cleaning leads to cuttings building up and plugging the wellbore around the BHA.
-It can also be caused by troublesome formation collapsing or swelling whilst drilling as per the case history below.
-Plugging has been seen due to tool failures in the BHA, heavy materials plugging the string, cementing or pumping LCM into loss zones through the BHA and not the DAV MX™, which can be activated to regain circulation as per the case histories below.
+It can also be caused by troublesome formation collapsing or swelling whilst drilling.
+Plugging has been seen due to tool failures in the BHA, heavy materials plugging the string, cementing or pumping LCM into loss zones through the BHA and not the DAV MX, which can be activated to regain circulation as per the case histories below.

-Pack-off - 2016 - 6,515ft, - Italy - Operator succeeds in freeing packed-off 12-1/4” section drilling assembly twice, across two runs after activating Churchill’s DAV MX™ Circulating Sub - 1 x SFD & 1 x SDD - DAV able to Clear Pack-off and Free the String.
+Pack-off - 2016 - 6,515ft, - Italy - Operator succeeds in freeing packed-off 12-1/4” section drilling assembly twice, across two runs after activating Churchill’s DAV MX™ Circulating Sub - 1 x Split Flow Dart & 1 x Standard Diverter Dart - DAV MX able to clear Pack-off and free the string.

 Pack-off – 2015, North Sea, 1 x EOB operated at 42°, the tool worked well and circulation was regained.